zch0423/NeuralNetworks/README.md

     - definition of NeuralNetworkClassifier
 - preprocess.py
     - preprocess data to required format
+- visualization.py
+    - functions for visualization of the results
 - _solver.py
     - definition of AdamOptimizer
 - _functions.py